hyvip-ai/webdev_learning/README.md

 ## YOUTUBE FOR LEARNING

-So this if going to be the one stop learning platform for web development
+So this is going to be the one stop learning platform for web development

 channels Included ---